raganwald/raganwald.github.com/index.md

 1. Mobile Commons is now part of [Upland Software]. <a href="#fnref:mobile-commons" class="reversefootnote" role="doc-backlink">↩</a>
 1. All that appears to remain of Devtopia is [a page on LinkedIn](https://www.linkedin.com/company/devtopia/).<a href="#fnref:devtopia" class="reversefootnote" role="doc-backlink">↩</a>
 1. Opalis Software was [acquired by Microsoft](https://techcommunity.microsoft.com/blog/virtualization/microsoft-acquires-opalis-software/381689). <a href="#fnref:opalis" class="reversefootnote" role="doc-backlink">↩</a>
+1. Conversagent is no longer active, however I retained this [intervew with the founder](assets/images/conversagent.jpg).
 1. Sitraka Software was aquired by [Quest Software] in 2002. <a href="#fnref:sitraka2" class="reversefootnote" role="doc-backlink">↩</a>
 1. Codestorm is now [AIgility Solutions].
 Our core business at the time was client-server business process automation for the financial services industry. <a href="#fnref:Codestorm" class="reversefootnote" role="doc-backlink">↩</a>
 1. Publishing Revenue Partners was my one-man ISV for selling Tableau, a classified advertising app for desktop publishers.
 I bootstrapped it with consulting and training, including working as a mentor for first-time entrepreneurs through thge YMCA's Enterprise Program and as a Financial Analyst for a boutique investment bank specializing in the food and beverage industry. <a href="#fnref:solo-founder" class="reversefootnote" role="doc-backlink">↩</a>